njnovo/foodComputerV2/README.md

 Examines the effects of temperature variation in the roots and in the surrounding air on the growth and health od lettuce plants.
 This doesn’t examine its effect on NDVI but it can be used as a template as to how the plant should generally respond.
 5. Williams, Jon.
 “Biomaker/22_DIY_plant_multispectral_imager: An Open-Source Arduino-Based Multispectral Camera.”
 GitHub, Biomaker Challenge Organisers, github.com/Biomaker/22_DIY_plant_multispectral_imager.
 Accessed 5 May 2025.
 Uses low cost cameras with a filter to determine the NDVI.
 This is useful as I will use this framework to measure the NDVI of my plants.
-6.Nemali, Krishna.
+6. Nemali, Krishna.
 Detecting Crop Light Use from Normalized Difference Vegetation Index (NDVI).
 Purdue Extension, Feb.
 2018.
 HO-282-W. https://www.extension.purdue.edu/extmedia/HO/HO-282-W%20.pdf.
 Examines the use of NDVI to detect the usage of light by plants then adjust light intensity to save money.
 This is very useful as it is very similar to my project, except it examines light usage instead of temperature.
-7.Lorditch, Emilie.
+7. Lorditch, Emilie.
 “Ask the Expert: Could Controlled Environment Agriculture Be the Future of Farming and Solve Food Insecurity?”
 MSUToday, Michigan State University, 2 June 2023, msutoday.msu.edu/news/2023/ask-the-expert-could-controlled-environment-agriculture-be-the-future-of-farming?collection=79022467-cc5d-4b0d-9d69-8f773df52178.
 Outlines problems faced by farmers using CEA.
 Especially emphasises that energy is lost heating and cooling greenhouses/artificial environments.
 8. Aparicio, N., D. Villegas, J. Casadesus, J.L.
 Araus, and C. Royo.
 2000.
 Spectral vegetation indices as nondestructive tools for determining durum wheat yield.
 Agron.
 J. 92: 83-91.
 Examines different remote sensing technologies to determine the health of wheat crops.
 It examines NDVI in specific.